Fundamental Cosmic Anisotropy and its Ramifications I: Killing vector fields and constructing their metric: Deriving the result

 \begin{mydef}[Isometry] Let $(\mathcal{M}, g)$ a (pseudo-)Riemannian manifold.
 We say that a diffeomorphism $\phi$ from $\mathcal{M}$ to itself is an \emph{isometry} if the pullback of the metric by $\phi$ leaves it invariant, that is, $\phi^*g=g$.
 We denote the resulting collection of isometries of a given space with known metric as $\operatorname{Isom}(\mathcal{M})$. \end{mydef} The set of all isometries forms a group, acting on the manifold.
+Since we assumed that $\mathcal{M}$ is simply connected, we forego any global topological considerations.
+Alternatively, we could say that we assume no isometries to be discrete.

-In fact, by the Myers-Steenrod theorem, this group is a \emph{Lie} group.
+Then, by the Myers-Steenrod theorem, this group is a \emph{Lie} group.
 As such, we may also consider the infinitesimal version of the isometries, i.e.\ the corresponding elements in the Lie algebra.
 These are captured by vector fields, which are known as \emph{Killing vector fields} (KVFs).
 A KVF $\xi$ has the (defining) property that

 where $\mathcal{L}$ denotes the Lie derivative.
 Since all KVFs belonging to a certain metric form a Lie algebra under commutation of vector fields, we may speak of a metric's Killing Lie algebra (KLA).